IvanUniTO/auton-survival/README.md

-# This is a fork for internal use of the [SurvHive](https://github.com/compbiomed-unito/survhive).
+# This is a fork for internal use of the [SurvHive](https://github.com/compbiomed-unito/survhive) project.

 In general you should use the original.